dmccuk/packer_windows_build/README.md

 ### The demo
 Now I’ll show you how to do it.
-A quick note. **I make these video’s for you.
+A quick note.

+***"I make these video’s for you.
 I hope they help with your learning so feel free to share any of them with your colleagues, on LinkedIn and other social media platforms.
-I'd really appreciate it if you could Subscribe so you see new content I post and please, like the video**.
+I'd really appreciate it if you could Subscribe so you see new content I post and please, like the video"***.

 If you have question, pop them in the comments and I’ll reply as soon as I can.
 Now, lets get down to it.